vijaisuria/EduConnect/README.md

 - **Skill Gap Analysis and Recommendations**: Through AI, we conduct skill gap analyses for users and offer personalized suggestions on the skills needed to achieve their goals, enabling learners to tailor their learning paths accordingly.

-- **AI based Test Generation** : By generating tests for users to assess themselves, we empower learners to gauge their understanding and progress effectively.
+- **AI based Mock Test Generation** : By generating tests for users to assess themselves, we empower learners to gauge their understanding and progress effectively.